algosphere/algo-website/content/es/principios/especificos/open-letter-to-the-united-nations-from-the-algosphere-alliance.md

 **B) The means chosen to finance a universal global income could have a major positive impact on the structure of the world economy.**

-The primary mechanism that we propose could be termed "generational altruism":
+The primary mechanism that we propose could be termed *generational altruism*:

 - Create an internationally managed world fund whose dividends would help pay for the universal income, similar to the sovereign wealth funds that already exist in different parts of the world, including in Alaska, Norway and Saudi Arabia;
 - Inject into the fund a percentage (e.g. 1%) of the capital returned to public control on the deaths of individuals;
-- Enlarge this fund over time through a progressive increase in this percentage; for example, with an annual increase of 1 percentage point, which would lead to 100% generational altruism after a century.
+- Enlarge this fund over time through a progressive increase in this percentage; for example, with an annual increase of 1 percentage point, which would lead to 100% *generational altruism* after a century.

 This mechanism would have numerous benefits for humanity: